khozzy/phd/book/chapters/2_selected_topics/23_real_value_challenge.md

 (section-topics-real)=
 # Real-valued signal challenge

 Why important.
 Mention other LCS implementations operating in real-valued realm.
-Need to adopt, Fuzzy and neural network are very promising by a suitable representations but each requires significant modifications to be adopted.
+Need to adopt, Fuzzy and neural network are very promising by a suitable representations but each requires significant modifications to be adopted and create non-readable rules.

 (section-topics-real-discretization)=
 ## Discretization
-XCSI, custom bins per attribute
+custom bins per attribute

 (section-topics-real-alphabets)=
 ## Dedicated alphabets
 CSR, UBR, XCSR, interval predicates
+XCSI

 (section-topics-real-neural)=
 ## Neural networks